TomasKiss/DP/rdf-storage-browsing-web-interface/README.md

 * *SavedQueries* - storage and maintenance of user defined queries
 * *InsertData* - form for uploading new data in to the RDF repository
 * *NamespacesMaintenance* - creation and maintenance of prefixes and namespaces
+* *ApiClient* - class performing communication with the server

 ## Necessary steps for proper usage of components